mocnik-science/Empiric/docs/pageFinal.md

   pageFinal(m)
 ```

-The following keyword arguments are available:
+The following keyword arguments can be used:

 | Key | Type | Mandatory | Default | Meaning |
 | --- | ---- | --------- | ------- | ------- |